adraismawur/codeveloping-workshop/readme.md

 4. Find your team member and click "Add [name] to this repository"

 Once your team member accepts the invite, they will be allowed to push to your repository.

+### Enabling issues on your fork

+By default issues are not enabled on forks.
+This may be because issues are generally made on the original repository.

+For the purposes of this exercise, you need to enable the issues tab by doing the following:

+1. Click on the "Settings" tab at the top of the page, next to the cog icon
+2. Go to "General"
+3. Under "Features", make sure "Issues" is ticked

+You should see an "Issues" tab between the "Code" and "Pull requests" tabs at the top of the page

 ### Getting the code to your machine